PROJECT EXCELLENCE MODEL:

 - Critical success factors.

-There are two main difference between projects and the EFQM-model of Excellence such as:
+There is two main difference between projects and the EFQM-model of Excellence such as:

 1.)
 Projects and the EFQM-model Project organisations differ fundamentally from traditional, functionally organised, permanent organisations.